Qrouger/HInt/README.md

 Interact_with : [Uniprot1,Uniprot2]
 ```

-And you can mixed up all of theses examples !
+And you can mixed up all of theses examples ! <br>
 /!\ HInt don't support multiple regions for baits proteins
 </details>